CAMeL-Lab/arabic-gec/gec/README.md

   --max_target_length 1024 \
   --predict_with_generate \
   --prediction_file $pred_file
 ```

+The generated outputs of our models on the dev and test sets are in the [predictions](predictions) directory.

 ## Evaluation:

 We pick the best model checkpoint (for the seq2seq models) based on the development sets.
 However, the M<sup>2</sup> scorer suffers from extreme running times in cases where the generated outputs differ significantly from the input.
 To mitigate this bottleneck, we extend the [M<sup>2</sup> scorer](https://github.com/CAMeL-Lab/arabic-gec/tree/master/gec/utils/m2scorer) by introducing a python3 version with a [time limit](https://github.com/CAMeL-Lab/arabic-gec/blob/master/gec/utils/m2scorer/m2scorer.py#L141) for each sentence during evaluation.
 If the evaluation of a single generated sentence surpasses this limit, we pass the input sentence to the output without modifications.